-On behalf of the Lower Rio Grande Regional Flood Planning Group (RFPG), I am pleased to submit the Final Regional Flood Plan (RFP) for the Lower Rio Grande Regional Flood Planning Region (Region 15) in accordance with Texas Administrative Code §361.50.
-I certify that the submission of this complete Final RFP was formally approved and adopted at the December 7, 2022, meeting of the Lower Rio Grande RFPG.
+On behalf of the Lower Rio Grande Regional Flood Planning Group (RFPG), I am pleased to submit the Amended Regional Flood Plan (RFP) for the Lower Rio Grande Regional Flood Planning Region (Region 15) in accordance with Texas Administrative Code (TAC) §361.50.
+I certify that the submission of this complete Amended RFP was formally approved and adopted at the June 28, 2023, meeting of the Lower Rio Grande RFPG.
 The meeting was conducted in accordance with applicable laws, regulations, and TWDB requirements.
-The content of the Final RFP complies with the provisions of Section II, Article II, Paragraph A of the project contract between the Texas Water Development Board (TWDB) and Hidalgo County Drainage District No. 1, designated by the Lower Rio Grande RFPG as its representative and sponsor.
+The content of the Amended RFP complies with the provisions of the updated Section I, Article II, Item B of Amendment No. 1 to the project contract between the Texas Water Development Board (TWDB) and Hidalgo County Drainage District No. 1, designated by the Lower Rio Grande RFPG as its representative and sponsor.